Tue, Nov 14, 2023 (latest change)

 Switch On Automatic Restart

 In the Miscellaneous tab in the Settings dialog (found in the Options menu) there is a Restart the viewer with improved memory settings? option.
 If you enable this setting the viewer will try to restart itself with improved memory settings.
-Effectively it is started twice this way, but modern Java handles this very well, so you’ll hardly notice it.
+Effectively it is started twice this way, but modern Java handles this very well, so you’ll not notice it.

 Use a Script to Start The Viewer